nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 ### MP1.13 - Full Docs Update

 At this point, much of the entire platform documentation will need to be updated.
+Since the NRE Labs documentation moved to Gitbook, we should consider doing the same here.

 ## Misc Things